Zavy86/docker-course/topics/21-advanced-syntax/README.md

 ***

-Let’s begin by creating a new Dockerfile starting from the Ubuntu image:
+Let's begin by creating a new Dockerfile starting from the Ubuntu image:

 ```dockerfile
 # Simple Dockerfile example